-Alert level Information urging action Situation Required action 5 Emergency Safety Measures Disaster is occurring or imminent Life-threatening situation!
-Take immediate action to ensure safety!
-Olf you deem that leaving your present location to go to a designated emergency evacuation shelter is more dangerous than staying put, take immediate steps to ensure your safety where you are. (note) However, remember that, in some situations, it may not be possible to ensure your safety when a disaster is occurring or imminent.
-The following are examples.
-Flooding: Even if you take refuge on your house's upper floor, it is still possible that the same floor will be flooded.
-Also remember that you may be unable to find a tall building nearby in which to take refuge if it becomes necessary.
-Landslides: Soil or debris can also flow into rooms that are situated away from cliffs.
-There is also no guarantee that you will find a sturdy, tall concrete building nearby where you can seek safety if it becomes necessary. ~~~ ∼ <be< td="">sure to evacuate when it reaches Alert Level 4!&gt; ~~~~~</be<> sure to evacuate when it reaches Alert Level 4!> ~~~~~ 4 Evacuation Instruction Strong possibility of disaster Everyone must evacuate from hazardous areas.
-Everyone must move away from hazardous areas either by evacuating and leaving, or securing safety indoors.
-However, if the alert concerns a possible landslide, leaving the area is always the best course of action.
-The elderly and others who have special needs must evacuate from hazardous areas.
-People who need time to evacuate (such as senior citizens and people with disabilities activities and evacuate voluntarily if the need arises who live at home or in a facility) as well those who will assist them must move away from hazardous areas either by evacuating and leaving, or securing safety indoors.
+Alert level Information urging action Situation 5 Emergency Safety Measures Or imminent Disaster is occurring or imminent Life-threatening situation!
+Take immed If you deem that leaving your present is evacuation shelter is more dangerous ensure your safety where you are. (note) However, remember that, in some your safety when a disaster is occurring %Flooding: Even if you take refuge on your remember that you may be unable to fin %Landslides: Soil or debris can also flow that you will find a sturdy, tall concrete $\sim \sim \sim$ \sim <be< th="">sure to evacuate when it reaches</be<> sure to evacuate when it reaches 4 Evacuation Instruction Strong possibility of disaster Everyone must evacuate from hazardo Everyone must move away from hazardo or securing safety indoors.
+However, if the area is always the best course of accession of the security of 3 Evacuation for the Elderly, etc. Possibility of disaster The elderly and others who have species People who need time to evacuate (survey) who live at home or in a facility) as we from hazardous areas either by evacuate People who are not included in the a activities and evacuate voluntarily if the second secon

-It is important to remember that evacuation information corresponding to "Alert Level 5" may not be issued for all cases, as municipalities may have difficulty grasping the disaster situation with certainty Evacuation Instruction" will now be issued in place of the "evacuation advisories" issued in the past.
+"Evacuation Instruction" will now be issued in place of the "evacuation advisories" issued in the past.